Transferring/Returning To The Lodge

 Publications

-The lodge publishes the Tail and Feather newsletter four times per year, an annual handbook (FKA, planbook), several social media pages, all of which are archived on the MuscogeeLodge.org website.
-Many of these communications are prescribed for in the Lodge Rules, as written and amended by the youth of the lodge.
+The lodge publishes the Tail and Feather newsletter at least four times per year, along with maintaining several social media pages, all of which are archived on the MuscogeeLodge.org website.
+Many of these communications are outlined in the Lodge Rules, as written and amended by the youth of the lodge.

 Choose Your Journey...